The Negotiation (The Office): Production

 "The Negotiation" was written by supervising producer Michael Schur and directed by Jeffrey Blitz.
 It concluded a story arc featuring Roy Anderson's attempt to win back Pam, his former fiancée.
 Roy's portrayer, David Denman, reported he was "really grateful" that executive producer Greg Daniels allowed his character to develop, "where all of a sudden, he wasn't just a complete idiot but felt bad for being a bad boyfriend and wanted to try to get the girl back.
 It's so rare to have that on a television show, because so often everyone wants you to be the same character every week.
 It was quite refreshing creatively to get to do that."
-Referring to Jim and Pam, Denman felt it was "inevitable that Romeo and Juliet had to get together" and end the series' love triangle.
-"Otherwise," he explained, "it gets kind of tiring and old.
+Denman felt it was "inevitable" that love triangles on any TV series are resolved, or "it gets kind of tiring and old.
 I think it was the appropriate time [to leave], and I had such a great experience working with all those guys."
-Denman also added that Daniels' decision stemmed from a desire to advance the Jim–Pam storyline "to the next stage," rather than having anything to do specifically with Denman himself.
+Denman added that Daniels told him the decision stemmed from a desire to advance the Jim–Pam storyline, rather than having anything to do specifically with Denman himself.
 Denman briefly returned in the series' fifth, seventh, and ninth seasons.